GST VAT Calculator: Add, Remove and Reverse Tax on Any Price

 Can I use this for VAT returns?

-The tool is useful for quickly verifying individual transaction amounts.
-For complete VAT return preparation, you will need accounting software that accumulates all transactions.
+The tool is useful for quickly verifying individual transaction amounts and extracting tax components from receipts.
+For complete VAT or GST return preparation, you need accounting software that accumulates all transactions across a return period.
 Always confirm figures with your accountant or tax adviser before filing.

 Calculate GST and VAT Instantly